fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.7: Little bit of mongodb coding

-> In this exercise, submit the entire express application, with the Dockerfile AND docker-compose.yml.
+> In this exercise, submit the entire express application with the Dockerfile AND docker-compose.yml.

-The todo express application is missing both get one and update.
+The todo express application is missing both _get one_ and _update_.

-Fix get one to return one todo with and id, and update to update one todo with an id.
+Fix _get one_ to return one todo with and id, and _update_ to update one todo with an id.

 </div>